ankrutik/notes/aws/solutions_arch_cert/notes.md

 **Classic Link** is used to connect EC2 classic to VPC without using public IP or ElasticIP. **Depracated**.

-Only S3 and Dynamodb have a **VPC Gateway Endpoint**, all the other ones have an Interface endpoint (powered by Private Link - means a private IP).
+**Only S3 and Dynamodb** have a **VPC Gateway Endpoint**, all the other ones have an **Interface endpoint** (powered by Private Link - means a private IP).

+IPv4 and IPv6 communication are independent of each other.
+You **cannot disable IPv4** support for your VPC and subnets since this is the default IP addressing system for Amazon VPC and Amazon EC2. **IPv6 can be turned on optionally.**

 ### Connectivity options from Amazon VPC